Correlation Between Large Capital and Growth Fund

 Strong

 Over the last 90 days Large Capital Growth has generated negative risk-adjusted returns adding no value to fund investors.
-In spite of fairly strong technical and fundamental indicators, Large Capital is not utilizing all of its potentials.
-The current stock price disturbance, may contribute to short-term losses for the investors.
+In spite of weak performance in the last few months, the Fund's technical and fundamental indicators remain fairly strong which may send shares a bit higher in April 2025.
+The current disturbance may also be a sign of long term up-swing for the fund investors.

 Growth Fund Growth